duneroadrunner/SaferCPlusPlus/index.md

 Another option is to use [poly pointers](#poly-pointers) instead.
 They can also enable your function to accept a variety of reference types, without "templatizing" your function, but with a small run-time overhead.

 Another choice is to require that reference parameters be passed using scope pointers.
 This approach, by default, has no more run-time overhead than using native pointers/references.
-And note that scope pointers can be obtained from reference counting pointers and pointers to shared objects (using [`make_xscope_strong_pointer_store()`](#make_xscope_strong_pointer_store)), but not registered pointers.
-And legacy (native) pointers would not be supported either.
+And note that scope pointers can be obtained from reference counting pointers and pointers to shared objects (using [`make_xscope_strong_pointer_store()`](#make_xscope_strong_pointer_store)), and registered pointers when they are pointing to scope objects.
+Legacy (native) pointers though, would not be supported.
+(Although if you're in a pinch, `mse::us::unsafe_make_xscope_pointer_to()` can produce an (unsafe) scope pointer to any object.)
 Generally, you would use scope pointer parameters in cases where you are adopting a "scopecentric" style of programming (similar to the Rust language), and trying to avoid use of (unsafe) legacy elements.

 And of course the library remains perfectly compatible with (the less safe) traditional C++ references if you prefer.

+### Multithreading

+### TUserDeclaredAsyncPassableObj

+When passing an argument to a function that will be executed in another thread using the library, the argument must be of a type identified as being safe to do so.
+If not, a compiler error will be induced.
+The library knows which of its own types and the standard types are and aren't safely passable to another thread, but can't automatically deduce whether or not a user-defined type is safe to pass.
+So in order to pass a user-defined type, you need to "declare" that it is safely passable by wrapping it with the `us::TUserDeclaredAsyncPassableObj<>` template.
+Otherwise you'll get a compile error.
+A type that is safe to pass should have no indirect members (i.e. pointers/references) whose target is not protected by a thread-safety mechanism.
+(Mis)using `us::TUserDeclaredAsyncPassableObj<>` to indicate that a user-defined type is safely passable when that type does not meet these criteria could result in unsafe code.

+### thread

+`mstd::thread` is just an implementation of `std::thread` that verifies that the arguments passed are of a type that is designated as safe to pass between threads.

+### async()

+`mstd::async()` is just an implementation of `std::async()` that verifies that the arguments passed are of a type that is designated as safe to pass between threads.

 ### Asynchronously shared objects
 One situation where safety mechanisms are particularly important is when sharing objects between asynchronous threads.
 In particular, while one thread is modifying an object, you want to ensure that no other thread accesses it.
 But you also want to do it in a way that allows for maximum utilization of the shared object.
 To this end the library provides "access requesters".
 Access requesters provide "lock pointers" on demand that are used to safely access the shared object.